wri/carbon-budget/readme.md

 | `legal_Amazon_loss` | Uses Brazil's PRODES annual deforestation system instead of Hansen loss | Legal Amazon| `mp_model_extent.py` |
 | `Mekong_loss` | Uses Hansen loss v2.0 (multiple loss in same pixel).
 NOTE: Not used for flux model v1.2.0, so this is not currently supported. | Mekong region | N/A |

+### Updating the model with new tree cover loss
+For the current general configuration of the model, these are the changes that need to be made to update the model with a new year of tree cover loss data.
+In the order in which the changes would be needed for rerunning the model:

+1) Update the model version in `constants_and_names.py`.

+2) Change the tree cover loss tile source to the new tree cover loss tiles in `constants_and_names.py`.
+If the tree cover loss tile pattern is different from the previous year, that will need to be changed in several places in various scripts, unfortunately.

+3) Change the number of loss years in `constants_and_names.py`.

+4) Make sure that and changes in forest age category produced by `mp_forest_age_category_IPCC.py` and the number of gain years produced by `mp_gain_year_count_all_forest_types.py` still make sense.

+5) Obtain and pre-process the updated drivers of tree cover loss model in `mp_prep_other_inputs.py`.

+6) Create a new year of burned area data using `mp_burn_year.py` (multiple changes to script needed, and potentially some reworking if the burned area ftp site has changed its structure or download protocol).

+7) In `constants.h`, change the number of model years.

+8) In `equations.cpp`, change the number of model years.

+Strictly speaking, if only the drivers, burn year, and tree cover loss are being updated, the model only needs to be run from forest_age_category_IPCC onwards (loss affects IPCC age category but model extent isn't affected by any of these inputs).
+However, for completeness, I suggest running all stages of the model from model_extent onwards for an update so that model outputs from all stages have the same version in their metadata and the same dates of output as the model stages that are actually being changed.

 ### Modifying the model
 It is recommended that any changes to the model be tested in a local Docker instance before running on an EC2 instance.
+I like to output files to test folders with dates 20219999 because that is clearly not a real run date.
 A standard development route is:

-1) make changes to a single model script and run using the single processor option on a single tile (easiest for debugging) in local Docker,
+1) Make changes to a single model script and run using the single processor option on a single tile (easiest for debugging) in local Docker.

-2) run single script on a few representative tiles using a single processor in local Docker,
+2) Run single script on a few representative tiles using a single processor in local Docker.

-3) run single script on a few representative tiles using multiple processor option,
+3) Run single script on a few representative tiles using multiple processor option.

-4) run the single script from the master script on a few representative tiles using multiple processor option to confirm that changes work when using master script,
+4) Run the single script from the master script on a few representative tiles using multiple processor option to confirm that changes work when using master script.

-5) run single script on a few representative tiles using multiple processors on EC2 instance (need to commit and push changes to GitHub first),
+5) Run single script on a few representative tiles using multiple processors on EC2 instance (need to commit and push changes to GitHub first).

-6) run master script on all tiles using multiple processors on EC2 instance.
+6) Run master script on all tiles using multiple processors on EC2 instance.
    If the changes likely affected memory usage, make sure to watch memory with `htop` to make sure that too much memory isn't required.
    If too much memory is needed, reduce the number of processors being called in the script.

-Obviously, depending on the changes being made, some of these steps can be ommitted.
+Depending on the complexity of the changes being made, some of these steps can be ommitted.

 ### Dependencies
 Theoretically, this model should run anywhere that the correct Docker container can be started and there is access to the AWS s3 bucket.